 It’s all about making that connection with potential fans and allowing them to see the world through your eyes is a great way to do that giving them live commentary on your album creation process.

 Is there a blog that you use often and actually suits your style of music?
 Don’t be afraid to approach them and ask them if they would like to feature your album.
 If that doesn’t work then asking them for paid placement on their blog would be a sensible next step.
 That is of course assuming that their blog is getting good, relevant traffic.

 8. Remember your email signature?

 Yes, it’s funny how people forget how important this tool can be to help deliver a message.
-All you have to do is include a subtle message promoting the album and now everyone who receives an email from will be reminded of the release
+All you have to do is include a subtle message promoting the album and now everyone who receives an email from you will be reminded of the release

 9. Create special business cards that reflect the release of your album.

 Ok so this is not exactly music promotion online but it is a relatively low-cost way to go to get the word out about your album.
 Business cards are a little more user-friendly than flyers plus the fact that you are using a card to promote your album should make a bigger impression on your audience

 10. Create a Pinterest collage that revolves around your album.